-Given the number of people who contact me asking about identifying their body shape, it’s obviously something that is considered to be an important factor in the whole “finding flattering clothing” issue that many women face.
+Given the number of people who contact me asking about identifying their body shape (if you’re not sure what body shape you have, do the Body Shape Quiz to find out!), it’s obviously something that is considered to be an important factor in the whole “finding flattering clothing” issue that many women face.
 I’m here to tell you that yes, it is important, but no, it’s not everything (in fact I wrote a post about how personality is 10 times more important than body shape when choosing outfits and garments).

 Body shape is your outline, from the front (pretty much) it’s your silhouette.
 We determine your shape based on the differences between shoulders (not bust), waist and hips/upper thigh.